 Funding may be provided in two ways.
 For a student fully supported by NASA funds, the Space Grant Steering Committee will screen proposed projects, and match researchers with appropriate students.
 Student applications are being solicited separately.
 Alternatively, researchers may nominate a specific student whom they have selected.
 In this second option, if the student and the project are selected for inclusion in the Space Grant Program, then the student will be split-funded equally by the researcher and the Space Grant.
 In all cases, both the proposed projects and the students are selected by the Steering Committee for appropriateness to the program and to achieve overall program balance.

 This is an opportunity for you to make an important contribution to encouraging UA students, and a select number of Pima College students, while at the same time benefiting your own research program.
 Our aim is to support high caliber research experiences; students should be active participants in significant aspects of the work.
 It is also important that research interns be supervised by principal researchers and not be relegated to oversight by technicians.
 The competition among students for internships is keen.
 If you participate in the program, we will make every effort to match you with a smart and motivated student.

 An undergraduate research experience can be a crucial factor in encouraging future scientists and engineers.
-It also serves an important role in promoting a serious understanding of science among non-science majors.
+It also serves an important role in promoting a deeper understanding of what work in the various STEM fields actually entails.
 All interested researchers are strongly encouraged to participate.
-Applications are due online by July 6, 2014.
+Applications are due online by July 5, 2016.
 Inquiries or ideas may be discussed on the phone (621-8556) or in person at the Space Grant Office (room 349 of the Space Sciences Building).